University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part2.md

 vg
 bcftools
 jq -h
-dot
+dot --help
 ```

-You're already familiar with vg and dot from the first practical.
+You're already familiar with `vg` and `dot` from the first practical.
 You may have used `bcftools` before but if not, it's a tool that is designed for use in variant calling pipelines.
 It allows us to manipulate VCF (variant call format) files which is what we'll use it for today.
 And finally, `jq`.